Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Target Detection in Wireless Sensor Networks

 \subsubsection{\textbf{\underline{Fixed SNR, $K$ and $M$, varying $\alpha,\beta$}}}

-In the first set of simulations, we verify the theoretical findings presented in Section \ref{sec:asy_perf} on the asymptotic optimality of the proposed decentralized scheme.
+In the first set of simulations, we analyze the average detection delay performances under different false alarm and mis-detection probabilities $\alpha$ and $\beta$, respectively.
 We assume a MIMO radar with two transmitters and two receivers, i.e., $K=M=2$, for which we set SNR$=E/\sigma_k^2=2$ ($3$ dB) and vary the error probabilities $\alpha$ and $\beta$ together between $10^{-1}$ and $10^{-15}$.

 Fig. \ref{fig:S1_err} illustrates the asymptotic performances for the Swerling case 1 target model using both WSPRT and GSLRT.
-It is seen that the proposed decentralized schemes that use WSPRT and GSLRT both exhibit order-2 asymptotic optimality as their performance curves are parallel to those of the centralized schemes, corroborating Theorem \ref{thm:asy_opt}.
-It is a striking result that the asymptotic performances of the decision fusion schemes, which are the conventional methods used for decentralized detection in MIMO radar, are much worse than those of the proposed decentralized schemes.
+It is seen that the proposed decentralized schemes that use WSPRT and GSLRT both exhibit order-2 asymptotic optimality for practical purposes, as their performance curves are parallel to those of the centralized schemes.
+In fact, the performance curves of the decentralized schemes are not perfectly linear as shown in Fig. \ref{fig:overs_comp}.
+Nevertheless, with resolution $N=16$, this effect is not remarkable (cf. Fig. \ref{fig:overs_comp}), hence ignored here.
+There is a significant difference between the asymptotic performances of the proposed decentralized schemes and decision fusion schemes, which are the conventional methods used for decentralized detection in MIMO radar.
 We observe that under $\Hyp_1$ the GSLRT-based schemes perform better than the WSPRT-based schemes since the joint pdf $f_1^{k}(\vy^{k}_t,\vh_{k})$ under $\Hyp_1$ is maximized in GSLRT, whereas it is averaged in WSPRT.
 The opposite relationship holds under $\Hyp_0$.
 For the other three target models we observe similar results to those noted for Swerling case 1.

 In Fig. \ref{fig:Sall_err}, the asymptotic performances of the decentralized detectors proposed for the four target models are compared.
 The WSPRT-based schemes are shown for the first and the third target models since the marginal pdf $f_1^{k}(\vy^{k}_t)$ under $\Hyp_1$ is used in WSPRT as in the schemes proposed for the second and the fourth models.
 It is seen that the schemes proposed for the third and the fourth models benefit from signals with nonzero means as their performance curves lie below those of the schemes proposed for the first and the second models and also have smaller slopes.
 Moreover, as a result of fast fluctuations the performance curves of the schemes proposed for the second and the fourth models have larger slopes than those for the first and the third models.
 On the other hand, the curves that correspond to the fast fluctuating (second and fourth) models partially and completely lie below the curves that correspond to the slow fluctuating first and third models, respectively, for $\alpha,\beta \in [10^{-15},10^{-1}]$.